luquelab/project_template/docs/index.md

 This is your entry page on the public website associated with your project.
 State the goal of the project, status, collaborators, and any basic information.

 The associated file `index.md` contains a YAML front matter to indicate the layout, title, and navigation options.
 The repo's website is based on Jekyll's theme [Just-the-Docs](https://pmarsceill.github.io/just-the-docs/).
 Explore their [documentation]([Just-the-Docs](https://pmarsceill.github.io/just-the-docs/)) and associated [GitHub repo](https://github.com/pmarsceill/just-the-docs) to adapt your project's website to your needs.
+---

+The `head.html` file from the original template has been modified in `/docs/_includes` to include MathJax, so you can write math using latex format.
+Here are some examples:

 Math equation using MathJax: $$5+5$$